The National WWII Museum and Mardi Gras World captivate groups in the Big Easy

 Road to Berlin: European Theater Galleries tell the story of sacrifices and strategies in America’s campaign to defeat the Axis powers.
 Personal items spread over actual Normandy sand and a walk through dense hedgerows provide glimpses into the human side of war.
 Highlights include a European/Mediterranean Briefing Room, Desert War-North Africa, Invasion of Sicily and Italian Campaign.

 The largest and most complex assault in history is portrayed in The D-Day Invasion of Normandy galleries, which take the visitor from D-Day Planning through the D-Day Beaches.
-Discover the challenges Operation Overload commanders faced in breeching the fortifications that awaited the Allies.
+Discover the challenges Operation Overlord commanders faced in breeching the fortifications that awaited the Allies.
 See German and American weapons, uniforms and gear.
 Experience the most decisive day in WWII—June 6, 1944—when you hear from the men who fought on the Normandy beaches.

 Complete your time in the exhibits by viewing the U.S. Merchant Marine Gallery, dedicated to the civilian merchant marine sailors who risked their lives transporting war material overseas.